nickcamp13/cse15l-lab-reports/lab-1.md

    [user@sahara ~]$ cat lecture1
    cat: lecture1: Is a directory
    ```
+   In this example, the current working directory is home.
 Since cat is meant to output the contents of a file or more than one file, this example caused the terminal to return an error.
 I provided the directory lecture1 which exists within my current working directory but since it is not a file the command was unable to print out any text within a file.

 3. **Usage w/ a path to a file as an arg**
    ```